xuankimtran/docs-1/pages/katalon-studio/docs/test-suite-collection-scheduler.md

 ## Schedule your test suite collection within a click

 Add a test suite to a test suite collection.
-In your test suite collection you can configurate the timing of the execution in **Test Suite Scheduling View.**
+In your test suite collection you can configure the timing of the execution in **Test Suite Scheduling View.**

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/test-suite-collection-scheduler/Scheduler-1.jpg)